Royal Palm Beach, Florida

 Royal Palm Beach is a village in southeast Florida, located within Palm Beach County.
-The population was measured at 34,140 in the 2010 census.
-It is part of the Miami Metropolitan Area.
 Despite its name, the village is located approximately fifteen miles inland from the Atlantic Ocean.
+It is part of the Miami metropolitan area.
+The population was at 38,932 residents in the 2020 US census.

 Royal Palm Beach is known for its many parks and general mission to protect green space, as evidenced by the recent acquisition of 190 acre to create a master central park and the development of 25 acre preserved into a passive bird watching and nature park.
 The village offers a variety of activities for the outdoor and sports enthusiast including soccer, basketball, tennis, Pop Warner youth football and cheerleading, senior activities, and year-round golf programs.
 The public schools within the Village consist of "A"-rated elementary and middle schools and there are numerous private schools offering classes from pre-kindergarten through high school.